KareemHariri/KareemHariri.github.io/_pages/blog.md

 “Unforeseen surprises are the rule in science, not the exception.
 Remember: Stuff happens.”
 — *Leonard Susskind*

+“An expert is a person who has made all the mistakes that can be made in a very narrow field.”
+— *Niels Bohr*

 “Science is what we have learned about how to keep from fooling ourselves.”
 — *David Deutsch*

-“Unthinking respect for authority is the greatest enemy of truth” — *Kip Thorne*
+“Unthinking respect for authority is the greatest enemy of truth.”
+— *Kip Thorne*

 “The world keeps happening, in accordance with its rules; it's up to us to make sense of it and give it value.”